-(ii) Having an employee-based size standard, the procurement exceeds \$10 million.

-(3) For single source and competitive 8(a) procurements that do not exceed the dollar levels identified above, an 8(a) Participant entering into a joint venture agreement with another concern is considered to be affiliated for size purposes with the other concern with respect to performance of the 8(a) contract.
-The combined annual receipts or employees of the concerns entering into the joint venture must meet the size standard for the NAIC code assigned to the 8(a) SIR or contract.

-(e) Service-Disabled Veteran Owned Small Businesses (SDVOSB) Exception to Affiliation.

-(1) An SDVOSB may enter into a joint venture agreement with one or more other small business concerns for the purpose of performing an SDVOSB contract.

-(2) A joint venture of at least one SDVOSB and one or more other business concerns may enter submit an offer as a small business for a competitive SDVOSB procurement, so long as each concern is small under the size standard corresponding to the NAICS code assigned to the SIR, provided:

-(a) For a procurement having a revenue-based size standard, the procurement exceeds half the size standard corresponding to the NAICS code assigned to the contract; or

-(b) For a procurement having an employee-based size standard, the procurement exceeds \$10 million.

-(3) For noncompetitive and competitive SDVOSB procurement that does not exceed the dollar level identified above, an SDVOSB entering into a joint venture agreement with another concern is considered to be affiliated for size purposes with the other concern with respect to performance of the SDVOSB contract.
-The combined annual receipts or employees of the concerns entering into the joint venture must meet the size standard for the NAICS code assigned to the SDVOSB SIR or contract.
+- (ii) Having an employee-based size standard, the procurement exceeds \$10 million. - (3) For single source and competitive 8(a) procurements that do not exceed the dollar levels identified above, an 8(a) Participant entering into a joint venture agreement with another concern is considered to be affiliated for size purposes with the other concern with respect to performance of the 8(a) contract.
+The combined annual receipts or employees of the concerns entering into the joint venture must meet the size standard for the NAIC code assigned to the 8(a) SIR or contract. - (e) Service-Disabled Veteran Owned Small Businesses (SDVOSB) Exception to Affiliation. - (1) An SDVOSB may enter into a joint venture agreement with one or more other small business concerns for the purpose of performing an SDVOSB contract. - (2) A joint venture of at least one SDVOSB and one or more other business concerns may enter submit an offer as a small business for a competitive SDVOSB procurement, so long as each concern is small under the size standard corresponding to the NAICS code assigned to the SIR, provided: - (a) For a procurement having a revenue-based size standard, the procurement exceeds half the size standard corresponding to the NAICS code assigned to the contract; or - (b) For a procurement having an employee-based size standard, the procurement exceeds \$10 million. - (3) For noncompetitive and competitive SDVOSB procurement that does not exceed the dollar level identified above, an SDVOSB entering into a joint venture agreement with another concern is considered to be affiliated for size purposes with the other concern with respect to performance of the SDVOSB contract.
+The combined annual receipts or employees of the concerns entering into the joint venture must meet the size standard for the NAICS code assigned to the SDVOSB

+SIR or contract.

+10 Tiered Evaluations Added 7/2016

+Refer to AMS guidance on tiered evaluations at T3.2.2A.9 for more information.